pytorch/pytorch.github.io/_posts/2019-05-08-model-serving-in-pyorch.md

 So, if you're a PyTorch user, what should you use if you want to take your models to production?

 If you're on mobile or working on an embedded system like a robot, direct embedding in your application is often the right choice.
+For mobile specifically, your use case might be served by the ONNX export functionality.
+You can check out [this tutorial](https://pytorch.org/tutorials/advanced/super_resolution_with_caffe2.html) on deploying PyTorch models to mobile using ONNX.
+That said, we've heard that there's a lot more that PyTorch users want to do on mobile, so look for more mobile-specific functionality in the future.
-For mobile specifically, check out [this tutorial](https://pytorch.org/tutorials/advanced/super_resolution_with_caffe2.html) on deploying PyTorch models to mobile using ONNX.
-For other embedded systems like robots, running [inference on a PyTorch model from the C++ API](https://pytorch.org/tutorials/advanced/cpp_export.html) could be the right solution.
+For other embedded systems, like robots, running [inference on a PyTorch model from the C++ API](https://pytorch.org/tutorials/advanced/cpp_export.html) could be the right solution.

 If can't use the cloud or prefer to manage all services using the same technology, you can follow [this example](https://medium.com/datadriveninvestor/deploy-your-pytorch-model-to-production-f69460192217) to build a simple model microservice using the Flask web framework.